carpentries-incubator/geospatial-python/_episodes/06-raster-reproject.md

 > ## Exercise
 > Inspect the metadata for `terrain_HARV_UTM18 ` and
 > `surface_HARV`.
 Are the projections the same?
 Are the extents the same?
 Are the no data values the same?
-> How might do projections, extents, and no data values effect calculations we make between arrays?
+> How might projections, extents, and no data values effect calculations we make between arrays?
 > > ## Solution
 > >
 > > ```python